aleph-zero-foundation/aleph-node/README.md

 ### License

-- The code in this repository is licensed under the terms of the the Apache License 2.0.
+The code in this repository is licensed under the terms of the the Apache License 2.0.
-- With the exception of `bin/cliain/src/transcode/*` directory which contains code licensed under GPL v3.0

 [aleph-homepage]: https://alephzero.org
 [aleph-logo]: https://alephzero.org/wp-content/uploads/A0_logotype_dark-1.jpg